-Research projects with our academic and corporate collaborators are geared toward developing cost-effective processes for recovery of industrial and biopharmaceutical products derived from a variety of raw sources such as corn, rice, sugarcane, Lemna minor, and microalgae.
-Our lab is located in the Norman E. Borlaug Center for Southern Crop Improvement and is part of the Texas A&M Institute of Plant Genomics and Biotechnology.
+Research projects with our academic and corporate collaborators are geared toward developing cost-effective processes for recovery of industrial and biopharmaceutical products derived from a variety of raw sources such as corn, rice, sugarcane, Lemna minor, bacteria and microalgae.

 Our current focus include-

-Purifying high-value recombinant proteins from microalgae – We are exploring pretreatment and purifications options to optimize the purification process.
-This project aims at producing a physically stable, functional and highly pure fraction of recombinant protein from clarified Chlamydomonas reinhardtii lysate.
+We are exploring extraction, pretreatment and chromatography methods to develop an optimized downstream purification process.
+This project aims at producing a stable, active and highly purified recombinant protein from recombinant E.coli and Chlamydomonas reinhardtii lysate.